 The castle was partly burned down in 1932 and 1947 and both times rebuilt in the original style.

 Næsbyholm Castle is now owned and managed by Morten Lund and Christel Winther.

 The Castle hosts weddings, events, birthdays, conferences and much more.

 Malling guest house was established in 1884, when the railway came to Malling.
 It was

 Gotfred Jensen, landlord of Beder Public House, who built the new inn, which he ran until 1894.
 Today, Tina Schou and Rico Jørgensen own and run Malling inn.

 The museum’s collection contains about 2300 works, spanning over 350 years of Danish art.
 Enjoy the dazzling array of paintings by the most important artists in Danish art history from the 1700s to this day.
 The museum also has two special collections of Russian art: Russian art from 1870 to 1930, donated by Hermod Lannung, and the country’s finest collection of Russian icons from 1500 to 1900, donated by Per Schroder, Hermod Lannung and Lorentz Jørgensen.

-We are always happy to hear from our customers.
+We are always happy to hear from our Guests.
 If you have questions or inquiries, you are very welcome to contact us: